horia141/horia141.github.io/_posts/2022-02-06-taxonomy-companies.md

 Working in the headquarters of a company means working closest to where the power center of the company is.
 Like the CEO or other key execs.
 If a company is the Roman empire, then the HQ is Rome.
 Being here has an impact on career progression, choice of projects, etc. But it’s also a very crowded place.

 Working in a local hub of a company means working in another office, which is not the HQ, but is close enough.
 All companies above a certain size have multiple sites.
-Primarly so they can tap into all the great talent across the world.
-There are pros and cons in being such a site for an engineer.
+Primarily so they can tap into all the great talent across the world.
+There are pros and cons to being on such a site for an engineer.
 But the smartest companies know not to limit career growth or access to cool projects.

 Working in an outsourcing fashion means working for a separate company.
 Usually somewhere in a low cost of living country.
 It happens on a project basis de facto.
 But you're integrated into the bigger company and their teams.
 It